nimoseminov/A-Julia-Based-Study-of-Real-Lines-on-Del-Pezzo-Surfaces-of-Degree-3-and-4-in-RP-and-RP-/README.md

 Rank of matrix B = 7
 ```
+There are a total of 27 non-singular solutions, of which 27 are real solutions.
+The equations listed below are the approximate equations of the two hyperplanes corresponding to each real line.
+The Picard rank is 7 so that the topological structure is # $$7\mathbb{RP}^2$$

 ## Remark
 - It is important to be precise about the definitions of del Pezzo surfaces of degrees 3 and 4.
 Del Pezzo surfaces of degree 3 are smooth cubic surfaces in $\mathbb{RP}^3$.
 In contrast, smooth quartic surfaces in $\mathbb{RP}^4$ are **not** del Pezzo surfaces, but rather **K3 surfaces**, which in algebraic geometry are smooth projective surfaces with a trivial canonical bundle.